🔖 6 min read

 The novel itself tells of life in Japan’s medieval court, following the story of the Emperor’s son, Genji.
 After being demoted to a commoner by his father, he elicits a series of affairs.
 The story is famously difficult to read in its original ancient Japanese and has taken dedicated study to translate it both into modern Japanese and English.

-Lady Murasaki’s diary has also been published and includes entries about her writing of the novel.
+Publishers have released Lady Murasaki’s diary, which includes entries about her writing of the novel.

 Stepping back into the present, Sayaka Murata’s Convenience Store Woman has been on every bestseller display in the last year.
-It’s her only novel that’s been translated into English, but its deadpan humour and relatable storyline have struck a chord worldwide.
+Only this novel of hers has been translated into English, but its deadpan humor and relatable storyline have captivated readers worldwide.

-The novel looks at a woman thriving in the mundanity of daily work at a shop, who is being hounded by her family for not conforming to societal norms.
-She’s not married and she’s not a high-flying career woman.
+The novel looks at a woman thriving in the daily work at a shop, who is being hounded by her family for not conforming to societal norms.
+She has chosen not to marry and has not pursued a high-flying career.
 She meets someone with who she can form a mutually beneficial relationship with – a man she offers to ‘keep’ on the basis he will make her look more normal and get her family off her back.

 The cartoonish name Banana Yoshimoto is a pseudonym for Mahoko Yoshimoto, picked after her favourite plant, the banana flower.
 She is fascinated both by the effects of trauma on her character’s lives and “the exhaustion of young Japanese in contemporary Japan”.
 Across her 12 novels, she has become known for her modern approach and Western style of writing, with simple but vivid imagery that still keeps Japanese culture at its heart.

-Her debut, Kitchen, tackles a love story that contrasts and struggles against death.
+Her debut, Kitchen, portrays a love story that contrasts and struggles against death.
 She explores her characters’ suffering and the way that drives their story forward.
-They are themes that pop up throughout her writing, leaving a harrowing but impactful mark.
+They are themes that pop up throughout her writing, leaving a heartbreaking but impactful mark.

-Another Nobel Prize-winning Japanese author, Kenzaburō Ōe was raised during the Second World War in a Japan that looked at its Emperor as a deity.
+Another of the few Nobel Prize-winning Japanese authors is Kenzaburō Ōe, who was raised during the Second World War in a Japan that looked at its Emperor as a deity.
 He soon became conflicted with that militaristic myth and found himself questioning politics and society while his grandmother told him anti-nationalist stories.
 Eventually, he came to favour democracy and realise he had been raised on propaganda.

 His work is heavily reflective of his life, in particular, learning to reform his life around his first son who is mentally handicapped.
 With his American and French influence, he especially focuses on people’s struggles after trauma; victims of the Hiroshima bombing, living as a disabled person, and the people of Okinawa after World War II.